Find out who’s who in The Origin*. Instagram handles are included for DM sliders.

 Joint Photograph, Cohort of 2018 and 2019

 From left to right: Niik, Joanna, Ashley, Jacey, Miss Ng, Austin, Daniel and Grace.

 As the former Editor-in-Chief, Ashley dedicated her time to writing a wide variety of articles, ranging from AAA to UK articles.
 When not actively involved in CCA (which is pretty rare), she is seen being overwhelmed with homework and revision but manages to squeeze out time to play with her dog.

-Former Chief Reporter, Jacey dedicated most of her time to interviewing individuals for articles.
+Formerly Chief Reporter, Jacey dedicated most of her time to interviewing individuals for articles.
 She also dabbles in other areas like photography to help create article cover designs, such as the ‘Light the Way’ series.
 In Jacey’s free time. she enjoys listening to artists like Joji and Rich Brian.

 As the former Chief Designer, Joanna self-taught herself Adobe Photoshop and enjoys minimalistic designs.
 She kickstarted The Origin*’s visual aesthetic.

 Don’t like navigating organisational bureaucracy?
 Neither does Austin, but it was necessary when convincing the school to recognise The Origin* and EJC Press as official entities.
 As the ex-President of the Media Club in 2017-2018, he enjoys photography but probably enjoys collecting photographic equipment more.

 Daniel was the former designer of The Origin* and conceptualised its asterisk logo and helped to run the website.
 He’s probably mugging somewhere in school or busy cooking up a meal at home.